Roster of Recipients

 the Old North State!”

-But despite its popularity and prestige, until the publication of this report, little was known of the origin of The Order of the Long Leaf Pine or its recipients.
+But despite its popularity and prestige, little could be found in the public records regarding the origin of The Order of the Long Leaf Pine or its recipients.

 Interestingly, two other awards programs were created at or about this same time.
 In 1961, the “North Carolina Awards” were established by the North Carolina General Assembly recognizing the notable attainments of North Carolinians in the fields of Literature, Science, the Fine Arts, and Public Service.
 And the “Society of the Prodigal Son” was initiated during the summer of 1963 to honor prominent North Carolinians who, according to the certificates given them, had left the state for “professional and commercial and cultural pursuits”.
 The records from the Sanford administration also refer to two other awards and designations under the aegis of the governor during this time – the “Honorary Tar Heel” award which, according to Governor Sanford, was an organization formed in 1946 whose membership consisted “mainly of practitioners – male – in the communications media”; and the “Ambassador of Good Will” designation which probably originated during the administration of Governor Clyde R. Hoey (1937-1941), if not earlier.
 Despite their exclusive membership rosters at the time, today being named an “Honorary Tar Heel” is intended as a comical way to make a nonresident an “honorary citizen”, and the “Ambassador of Good Will” designation and “Prodigal Son” award soon ceased to exist.
 However, the “North Carolina Award” remains the highest honor the State of North Carolina can bestow.